 A key element of NRS 200.408 crimes is that the victim was unaware he/she was taking the controlled substances or was too incapacitated to know he/she was taking the drugs.
 If there is awareness, then the charge should be dropped.

 Example: Jenny gives her roommate Helen a brownie which Helen knows contains marijuana.
-Then while Helen is stoned, Jenny attacks her with a knife for always being late with rent.
+Then while Helen is stoned, Jenny beats her up for always being late with rent.
 Since Helen was aware she was ingesting marijuana, Jenny should not be prosecuted for administering controlled substances to further a crime of violence.

-In the above example, Jenny would just face charges for the Nevada crime of assault with a deadly weapon (NRS 200.471(2)(b).
+In the above example, Jenny would instead face charges for battery.

 It is probable that a Las Vegas immigration judge would consider NRS 200.408 violations to be crimes involving moral turpitude in Nevada.
 This means that an alien who gets convicted of violating NRS 200.408 may be deported once he/she finishes serving the sentence.